-"Wildcards" on page 538 in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce service.
-For instance, the ... wildcard cannot be used
+"Wildcards" on page 628 in file specifications provided to p4 add are expanded by the local operating system.
+For instance, the . . . wildcard cannot be used with p4 add.

-- In Perforce, there is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
+- There is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
 You can populate new, empty depots by adding files from a client workspace with p4 add. - Do not use ASCII expansions of special characters with p4 add -f.
 To add the file status@june.txt, use: